robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 - The name of the bucket must be DNS compliant and not contain periods in order to use Transfer Acceleration

 ### Byte-Range Fetches
-- Parallelize GETs by requesting specific byte ranges
+- Parallelise GETs by requesting specific byte ranges
 - Better resilience in case of failures
 - Can be used to speed up downloads
 - Can be used to retrieve partial data